 What can slow down my recovery?

-It can take longer to recover from a laparoscopy if:
+It can take longer to recover from a hysterectomy if:

 - you had health problems before your operation; for example, women with diabetes may heal more slowly and may be more prone to infection

 - you smoke; some women who smoke are at increased risk of getting a chest or wound infection during their recovery: smoking can delay the healing process

 - you were overweight at the time of your operation; if you are overweight it can take longer to recover from the effects of anaesthesia and there can be a higher risk of complications such as infection and thrombosis